-So we turn the problem around instead: instead of asking, "is this test instance closer to the target class than it is to the negative class" (which is what a classifier does, effectively), we ask, "is the test instance close enough to the target class to declare a match", without reference to the negative class.
-We need a robust and accurate way of determining if a probe instance is close enough to an exemplar.
+So we turn the problem around - instead of asking, "is this test instance closer to the target class than it is to the negative class" (which is what a classifier does, effectively), we ask, "is the test instance close enough to the target class to declare a match", without reference to the negative class.
+We need a robust and accurate way of determining if an unknown instance is close enough to an exemplar.

-The idea is to train a model to extract discriminative features (feature vectors) from images, which have the property that feature vectors from any two images that belong to the same person are closer (according to some metric) than feature vectors derived from images of two different persons.
+The idea is to train a model to extract discriminative feature vectors from images, which have the property that feature vectors from any two images that belong to the same person are closer than feature vectors derived from images of two different persons.
 Once we have trained such a model, the solution is simple - given any pair of facial images, we will extract feature vectors from both and compute their similarity (according to our metric).
 If the similarity exceeds a threshold, we will declare a match.